andrewsergheev/Data-Mining-Project/README.md

 # Data-Mining-Project
 This project is developed in a Jupyter Notebook.
-University project and received 95% overall mark.
+This is an University project and received 95% overall mark.
 ## Requirements
 This coursework provides assessed practical experience in handling a data-mining project using industry tooling for legacy data.
 The Data provided as part of this assessment is from